-At YDSL: For the past few years we have been using the open source archival management program called Archivists' Toolkit. (http://www.archiviststoolkit.org) This application supports accessioning and describing archival materials; establishing names and subjects associated with archival materials, including the names of donors; managing locations for the materials; and exporting EAD finding aids.
+At YDSL: We use ArchivesSpace a software application for accessioning and describing archival materials; establishing names and subjects associated with archival materials, including the names of donors; managing locations for the materials; and exporting EAD finding aids.

 See Appendix H for an indication of the types of information required for an accession record.